-The department’s thorough holistic admission process uses a balanced and equitable approach that considers multiple factors, including experience, background and personal characteristics, as well as traditional metrics such as grades and test scores.
-Our goal is to consider each applicant’s attributes that promote success as a student and a professional.
+The department’s thorough holistic admission process emphasizes a balanced and equitable approach that considers multiple factors including experience and attributes, as well as traditional metrics such as grades.

 Start planning now

 Early preparation is the key to a smooth and successful application and admission process.
 The UIC OT admissions process is competitive.
-For fall 2021 admission to the MS program, there were 415 applicants for a target class size of 46 students.
 The entry-level OTD program will enroll 40 students per year.

 Pre-advising and resources

 Two information sessions are held monthly throughout the year.
 Each session gives an overview of occupational therapy, the UIC OT program and the admissions process.
 Individual advising is available afterwards.

 The information sessions are currently held online.
 After you are registered, you will receive an email the day before the session with log-in details.